 Have you ever had a Tarte Tatin?
 If you haven’t here is your opportunity to try this amazing dessert!
 It originated in the Hotel Tatin in France from an apple pie recipe gone wrong.
 But it turned out great!
 The guest all loved it and it became the hotel’s signature dish.
 Which is also where the name is derived from.

 What a great mistake to make because this tart is so delicious!
 The apples are browned in a buttery caramel sauce then topped with a flaky puff pastry crust, baked, inverted, then served warm with a scoop of vanilla ice cream.
 It may look fancy and complicated but it is actually pretty simple to make.
-I made my own puff pastry dough but you can use a store bought one (my puff pastry recipe is coming).
+I made my own puff pastry dough, click here for the recipe.
+I recommend you make the puff pastry yourself but if you must, you can use a store bought one.
+It won’t be as good though, just fyi.
 So if you want to impress your guests, family or simply yourself, go make this amazing tart!
 And good luck not having seconds 😉

 This recipe yields one 9 inch tart